joshuakhosrofian/RestAssureAPITest/README.md

 ```
 ### Framework Architectural Diagram
 ```
+|-reports                   # all the geneerated test execution reports are here
 |-pom.xml                   # project object model file for the maven software
 |-testng.xml                # TestNG configuration files for the test structures and groupings
 |-src